GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-2/genesis-2.englishNatural.md

 And the human said,
 "This is the time!
-Bone from my bones, and flesh from my flesh; to this will be called-out "Woman," that from Man this was taken."
+Bone from my bones,
+and flesh from my flesh;
+to this will be called-out 'Woman,' that from Man this was taken."

 So moreover, Man will leave his father, and his mother, and cling in his woman, and will become one flesh.